Introduction

 1. How does glutathione aid in skin lightening?

-Glutathione aids in pores and skin lightening by inhibiting the enzyme tyrosinase, which is liable for melanin manufacturing, leading to lighter and more even skin tone.
+Glutathione aids in pores and skin lightening by inhibiting the enzyme tyrosinase, which is responsible for melanin manufacturing.
+This leads to lighter and more even skin tone.

 2. Effectiveness and safety